-The net assets of DG are reported in two self-balancing groups as follows:
+The net assets of DG are reported in two groups as follows:

-- Unrestricted net assets include unrestricted revenue and grants received without donorimposed restrictions.
-These net assets are available for the operation of DG. - Temporarily restricted net assets includes revenue and grants subject to donor-imposed stipulations that will be met by the actions of DG and/or the passage of time.
-When a restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the accompanying Statement of Activities as net assets released from restrictions.
+- Net assets without donor restrictions include revenue and grants received without donorimposed restrictions.
+These net assets are available for the operation of DG. - Net assets with donor restrictions includes revenue and grants subject to donor-imposed stipulations that will be met by the actions of DG and/or the passage of time.
+When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the accompanying Statement of Activities as net assets released from restrictions.